vinayakg/vinayakg.github.io/_posts/2020-02-25-essential-innovations-courtesy-hackathon.md

 ---
 title: Essential Innovations, Courtesy Hackathon
-categories: [tech, learnings, hackathon, health]
+#categories: [tech, learnings, hackathon, health]
 tags: [medicine, essential, embedded, hacks]
+layout: post
+permalink: essential-innovations-courtesy-hackathon
 ---

 The recent hackathon that we hosted [last month at Pickyourtrail](https://linkedin.com/posts/pickyourtrail_lifeatpickyourtrail-startup-startuplife-activity-6628647964623638528-2CFX) was a successful hackathon that saw 10 teams participating and a ton of innovation and yes some learnings for us on how we can do better.